sagemath/trac_to_gh/Issue 3126.md

 # Issue 3126: [with patch, needs review] Cython annotation has unicode errors (e.g. from the notebook)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3126

 Original creator: robertwb